Pweder3/SMORT/README.md

 <img src = "https://github.com/Pweder3/SMORT/blob/main/Documentation/Images/Images/Deployable%20Fins%20Image.png" width = 500>
 This is a picture of our fins in the deployed position

+# OpenRocket

+OpenRocket is a free rocketry software that many model rocket builders use to plan their rockets before buying parts.

 # Photos